-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for FaII 2022.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

-ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT X
+SAT or ACT \checkmark I

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT

+SAT Subject Tests

+C8B.
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+- ACT with writing required

+- □ ACT with writing recommended

+- ACT with or without writing accepted

+C8B.
+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+- SAT with Essay component required

+- SAT with ESSAY component recommended

+- SAT with or without ESSAY component accepted

+C8C.
+Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT Essay ACT Essay

+For admission

+For placement

+For advising \checkmark ✓

+In place of an application essay

+As a validity check on the application process

+No college policy of now

+Not using essay component

+C8D.
+In addition, does your institution use applicants' test scores for academic advising?

+✓ Yes No

+C8E.
+Month Day Latest date by which SAT or ACT scores must be received for fall-term admission: 8 1 Latest date by which SAT Subject Test scores must be received for fall-term admission:

+C8F.
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+Test scores are optional for admissions.

+C8G.
+Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT

 ACT

 SAT Subject Tests

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process):

-ACT with writing required ACT with writing recommended ACT with or without writing accep oted

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): • • • • • • • • • • • • • • • • • • • •

-SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended

-C8C Please indicate how your institution will use the SAT or ACT essay com ponent; check all that apply.

-SAT essay ACT essay 7

-For admission -

-For placement For advising Х X +

-In place of an application essay Α -

-As a validity check on the 1

-application process

-No college policy as of now

-Not using essay component]

-C8D In addition, does your institution us e applicants' test s scores for academ ic advising?

-X Yes No

-C8E Latest date by which SAT or ACT s Latest date by which SAT Subject Aug.
-1 N/A

-C0F If necessary, use this space to clar ifu vour toot Test seeres are a option for 2022 adr mingiona

-COL policies (e.g., if tests are recommen students, or if tests are not required students): nded for some rest scores are c pulon 101 2022 au missions.

-COC Please indicate which tests your instituti ion uses for nlacem ent (e.a. etate teete z)·

-X SAT ion ases for pracern on (e.g., state lests ·,·

-x ACT

-SAT Subject Tests

-X AP
+AP

-X CLEP
+CLEP

+Institutional Exam

-Institutional Exam State Exam (specify):
+State Exam (specify):